 SUCCESS!

 Amazingly, Rehsma's 'early warning system' is now being used by firefighters in California!
-Using her AI they're able to predict where and when forest fires will occur.
-They're able to reach fires more quickly, save more lives, and reduce the amount of toxic smoke that each blaze produces.
+With her AI, they're able to predict where and when forest fires will occur.
+They can respond to fires more quickly, save more lives, and reduce the amount of toxic smoke produced by each blaze.
 Wow!
 So what now?

-Reshma explains excitedly that she thinks making it into an app would be the next step and then everyone would be able to access it and it could become useful all over the world.
+Reshma excitedly explains that she believes making it into an app would be the next step, allowing everyone to access it and potentially making it useful worldwide.
+She expresses her happiness at having won the Children's Climate Prize!

 WHAT THE JUDGES SAID